 Some models predict the United States could reach a Covid-19 case peak in the coming weeks.
 And trends from South Africa would indicate a drop that happens nearly as quickly as the rise.

-But the situation in South Africa could be different than in the US for several reasons, including that a larger share of the South African population had prior infections and a more significant percentage of the US is vaccinated and boosted, Dr. Rochelle Walensky, director of the US Centers for Disease Control and Prevention, said last week.
+However, Dr. Rochelle Walensky, director of the US Centers for Disease Control and Prevention, said last week that the situation in South Africa could be different from that in the US for several reasons, including that a larger share of the South African population had prior infections and a larger percentage of the US population is vaccinated and boosted.

-“I do think in places that we are seeing this steep incline, that we may well see also a precipitous decline,” she said.
-“But we’re also a much bigger country than South Africa, so it may very well be that we see this ice pick-shape, but that it travels across the country.”
+“I do think in places where we see this steep incline, we may also see a precipitous decline,” she said.
+“But we’re also a much bigger country than South Africa, so it may very well be that we see this ice shape, but it travels across the country.”

 And while there are indications that Omicron causes less severe disease than Delta, the sheer number of cases will likely lead to a wave of hospitalizations and deaths.

-Hospitalizations have already reached a record high, with more than 151,000 people hospitalized with Covid-19 and near-record numbers in ICUs, too, according to the US Department of Health and Human Services.
+According to the US Department of Health and Human Services, hospitalizations have already reached a record high, with more than 151,000 people hospitalized with COVID-19 and near-record numbers in ICUs.

 And after weeks of holding steady, deaths have also started to increase sharply.
 Nearly 1,800 people are dying of Covid-19 each day, up almost 50% from a week earlier, according to JHU data.